hashintel/hash/packages/hash/api/README.md

 sudo kmutil load -b org.virtualbox.kext.VBoxDrv
 ```

-In case of an error such as
+If you encounter an error such as
 `mount.nfs: access denied by server while mounting ...`
 It might be necessary to make the following changes to the Snowplow mini Vagrantfile to disable NFS.